davidchisnall/camtemplate/index.markdown

 ---
-layout: userpage
+layout: default
-photoinfo: alt text for the photo here
 ---

-###Research Interests
+CADETS is a project.
+It has some goals.
+These are some placeholder bullet points for goals:

+* Do stuff
- * Some interesting stuff
+* Do better stuff
- * Some exciting stuff
+* Do really awesome stuff

-### Teaching responsibilities

- * Knowledge to the brains of humans

-### Other interests

- * Running up and down stairs